 St Michael's Chapel

-The now ruined chapel of St Michael’s perched on the top of the summit of Skirrid Fawr was used by Roman Catholics during and after the Reformation.
+The now ruined chapel of St Michael’s perched on the top of the summit of the Skirrid was used by Roman Catholics during and after the Reformation.
 Services were held at the chapel until at least 1680, when John Arnold of Llanvihangel Court said he had seen ‘a hundred papists meet on top of this hill called St Michael’s Mount where there is frequent meetings, and, eight or ten times in the year, sometimes sermons are preached there’.

 The Holy Mountain